Gaius-Augustus/BRAKER/README.md

 This test is implemented in `test3.sh`, expected runtime is ~20 minutes.

-You can add UTRs from RNA-Seq data (no AUGUSTUS training) to results of a BRAKER run in ETP-mode the following way:
+You can add UTRs from RNA-Seq data (no AUGUSTUS training) to results of a BRAKER run in ETPmode the following way:

     braker.pl --genome=../genome.fa --addUTR=on --softmasking \
         --bam=../RNAseq.bam --workingdir=$wd \